Ryan-yang125/ChatLLM-Web/README.md

 - [] Models: Support for more models is planned.

 - [] Desktop: Build a desktop version with Tauri, which will use system cache (not just browser cache) and run locally and offline.

+- [] Package: rewrite the logic of web-llm in TS and pack it into a npm package.
+- [] UI: Dark and Light Theme.

 ## Deploy to Vercel